 Beyond resistance starch, consider fermented foods.
 They’re a wonderful (and delicious!) way to feed your good bacteria.
 Foods like sauerkraut, kimchi, tempeh, and coconut yogurt help populate your microbiome with diverse probiotics and essential nutrients.

-Worst Foods for Gut Health
+The Worst Foods for Gut Health

 Rather than classify foods as good or bad, it’s important to emphasize the importance of bio-individuality.
-You are unique—as is your gut bacteria—and that’s a beautiful thing!
+You are unique—as is your gut bacteria.
+That’s a beautiful thing!
 Knowing how different foods might affect your gut will help you make informed decisions.
 Generally speaking, refined grains, refined sugars, industrial seed oils, conventional dairy, and alcohol are gut-offenders.
 In essence, these ingredients can have a massive impact on overfeeding yeast and candida in the body.
 In turn—you guessed it—affecting gut health.